-My passion and intention over the last seventeen years was to find a way to help individuals to free themselves from their past and start anew.
+My passion and intention over the last seventeen years were to find a way to help individuals to free themselves from their past and start anew.
 I achieved it by discovering what is keeping stuck in life.
 The content of thoughts, beliefs, values, and expectations formed while growing up is what hampers growth and keeps them unhappy, unfulfilled and scared to move forward.

 I wanted to answer a question that I was asked by my clients for over a decade "What is holding me back from changing and stuck in bad situations?”
 At the time, I did not have an answer, now I do.
 The answer is what is contained in their personal philosophy (aka identity or belief system).

 Are you happy with yourself?

 Personal Philosophy is the theory for Human Identity

-Psychology and personality structure is very complicated and confusing for most lay people but also for a lot of professionals.
+In Psychology, personality structure is very complicated and confusing for most laypeople but also for a lot of professionals.
 I wanted to be able to answer the question that is asked of me all the time "what is stopping me from changing?"

 So I dedicated my work and myself to find an answer.
 I worked many long hours with clients, got more education, and went over current research in many fields in different disciplines to gain more knowledge to answer the question.
 I also reviewed all my notes from hundreds of lectures I gave as well as groups I conducted over 20 years.